List of Army Wives characters: Roxanne "Roxy" Brooks

-Roxanne "Roxy" LeBlanc (née Brooks) (portrayed by Sally Pressman) is the wife of 2LT Trevor LeBlanc.
-They married in the show's pilot after a whirlwind romance.
+Roxanne "Roxy" Brooks (portrayed by Sally Pressman) is the wife of 2LT Trevor LeBlanc.
+She was a bartender in Tuscaloosa when she met Trevor.
 She comes from a less privileged background and is extremely independent, having had to contend with an alcoholic mother and an unstable home life for much of her childhood and teen years.
+She has two older boys TJ and Finn.
+Roxy was married to a man named Jesse when she got pregnant with TJ.
+After Jesse, Roxy was being comforted by a friend by the name of Whitt and ended up getting pregnant again with Finn.
+Several years later, Roxy was bartending at a bar in Tuscaloosa when she met her second husband, Trevor LeBlanc.
+After only knowing each other for 4 days; Roxy and Trevor got married and they packed their belongings and moved in with Trevor at Fort Marshall in South Carolina.

-After a failed shotgun marriage and another failed relationship, which each yielded a son, Finn and TJ, she meets then-PFC Trevor LeBlanc at a bar and accepts his marriage proposal.
-After some difficulty adjusting to her new role as an Army wife, she meets "The Tribe" — the circle of Army wives (and husband) which include Denise, Claudia Joy, Pamela and Roland — and becomes close to them.
+After some difficulty adjusting to her new role as an Army wife, she meets "The Tribe" — the circle of Army wives (and husband) which include Denise Sherwood, Claudia Joy Holden, Pamela Moran and Roland Burton — and becomes close to them.
 She becomes a FRG leader during Season 6 and helps new Army wives adjust to Fort Marshall.
-When Gloria Cruz moves to Fort Marshall with her husband in Season 6 Roxy helps her out and they become good friends.
-After enduring a miscarriage she gives birth to twin sons in Season 6.
+When Gloria Cruz moves to Fort Marshall with her husband Hector Cruz in Season 6, Roxy helps her out by hiring her as a waitress at The Hump Bar and they become good friends.
+Roxy becomes pregnant with her and Trevor's first child together in Season 3, but ends up miscarrying in Season 4.
+In Season 6, Roxy becomes pregnant again, this time with twin boys.
+She names them Drew and Wyatt.

-Towards the end of Season 6 Roxy and the boys move to Tacoma, Washington when Trevor received his PCS orders to Fort Lewis in Washington.
+Towards the end of Season 6, Roxy, Trevor, the kids'/Jeremy’s dog Lucky move to Tacoma, Washington when Trevor receives his PCS orders to Fort Lewis in Washington.

-Roxy is the owner of The Hump Bar, a local bar off post popular with service personnel and her circle of Army wives based at Fort Marshall.
+Roxy is the owner of the former Jody bar named The Hump Bar.
+It is a local bar off post popular with the military and her friends.
 She "inherited" it from Betty in Season 2 when Betty leaves for California after being diagnosed with breast cancer.
 Gloria is now the manager since the LeBlancs have moved to Washington but Roxy continues to own it.

 Sally Pressman made a special appearance in the first two episodes of Season 7.
 Roxy was on her way to Tacoma, Washington with Trevor and the boys and made a detour to Fort Marshall to attend Claudia Joy's funeral upon hearing the news.